 On March 3, 2016, the United States Fish and Wildlife Service announced its proposal to delist the Yellowstone area grizzlies, which includes Grizzly 399, from the federal threatened species list.
 It is expected to make a final decision by the end of 2016.

-The number of grizzly bears that roamed between the Pacific Ocean and the Great Plains during Lewis and Clark Expedition, 200 years ago.
+The number that roamed between the Pacific Ocean and the Great Plains during Lewis and Clark Expedition, 200 years ago.

-The approximate number of grizzly bears in the Greater Yellowstone Ecosystem according to the National Park Service in 2016.
+The approximate number in the Greater Yellowstone Ecosystem according to the National Park Service in 2019.
 No one knows the exact number.

 More than 524